Average

 The exact history and origin of this Strawberry and Cream Highball is unknown but it’s most almost certainly a 21st century creation, which is also when Absolut Vanilia was launched.

-To accentuate the strawberry flavors, garnish with a couple of strawberry halves placed directly in your drink or cut a slit into a strawberry and perch it on the rim of your glass.
+To accentuate the strawberry flavors, place a couple of strawberry halves directly in the glass or cut a slit into a whole strawberry and perch it on the rim. - Vanilla pod

 Strawberry and Cream Highball FAQ